lorenzovarese/programming-styles/README.md

 ## Course Objectives

-This repository serves as a comprehensive collection of lab solutions and in-class exercises for the "Programming Styles and Idioms" course.
+This repository serves as a comprehensive collection of lab solutions and in-class exercises for the "Programming Styles" course.
 The aim is to strengthen programming skills and understanding of fundamental programming language concepts by exploring a multitude of programming styles through constraints imposed on code.

 ## Course Description